What Is Cerebral Palsy?

 How Frequently Does Cerebral Palsy Occur?

-Cerebral palsy is very prominent in the modern era.
-According to the U.S. Centers for Disease Control and Prevention (CDC), it is estimated that anywhere between 2 to 6 out of every 1,000 children born will be diagnosed with cerebral palsy.
+According to the U.S. Centers for Disease Control and Prevention (CDC), it is estimated that anywhere between 2 and 6 out of every 1,000 children born will be diagnosed with cerebral palsy.

 What Should I Do if I Think My Child Has Cerebral Palsy?

 If you believe your child has cerebral palsy, a good first step is to make a note of the signs or symptoms you see that appear not to match typical developmental milestones.
-If you observe symptoms of serious concern, they should be addressed quickly, as a child may require immediate medical action.
-You should monitor mild symptoms and see if they improve, worsen, or do not change.
+If you observe serious or concerning symptoms, address them promptly, as a child may require immediate medical attention.
+You should monitor mild symptoms and see whether they improve, worsen, or remain the same.

 Consult a doctor or pediatrician if your child is showing developmental issues or symptoms that may indicate cerebral palsy.
 A medical professional will be able to give you a proper diagnosis and instruct you on the next steps you should take.